wp-plugins/piwigomedia/readme.txt

 PiwigoMedia is a WordPress plugin that allows easy insertion and linking of images hosted in a Piwigo site, into WordPress posts, using the TinyMCE editor.
 The main advantages of PiwigoMedia are:
-* Simplicity - simple to use and configure;
+* Simplicity.
+Simple to use and configure
-* No duplicated media - images are linked from Piwigo's site, nothing is imported into WordPress;
+* No duplicated media.
+Images are linked from Piwigo's site, nothing is imported into WordPress
-* Independency - WordPress and Piwigo don't have to be installed on the same server since PiwigoMedia uses Piwigo's webapi.
+* Independency.
+WordPress and Piwigo don't have to be installed on the same server since PiwigoMedia uses Piwigo's webapi

 == Installation ==